RINGSLINGER

 After finishing Home:

-• Ascension mode — re-run any dimension at higher difficulty for unique
+• Ascension mode — re-run any realm at higher difficulty for unique

 drops (gilded rings, alt-skin rings).

-• Daily challenges — fixed seed dimension w/ specific ring restrictions
+• Daily challenges — fixed seed realm w/ specific ring restrictions

 (e.g., "Beat Storm Spire using only elemental rings").
 Leaderboard.